• Skip to primary navigation

 Doves are quite birds so they can be grown in colony.
 (Source: Pexels)

-Doves produce dark and lean meat with mild and gamey taste.
+Doves produce dark and lean meat with a mild and gamey taste.
 Some find them sweet and almost nutty or mild berry and duck like flavor.

 Some popular dove breeds for homestead include Ringneck, Morning, Bronzewing, Eurasian Collared, and Golden Spotted.